alapchr/prac-aws-doc-sdk-examples/javav2/example_code/acmpca/README.md

 ## Running the example

-To run the CreateCertificateAuthority example, see the usage instructions in the comments of the example file.
-The example requires parameters for the AWS region and an S3 bucket name for CRL revocation.
+To run the code examples, see the usage instructions in the comments of the example file.

+The example requires parameters for the AWS region and an S3 bucket name for CRL revocation to run the CreateCertificateAuthority code sample.

 For example:

-mvn exec:java -Dexec.mainClass="com.example.acmpca.CreateCertificateAuthority" -Dexec.args="us-east-1 my-crl-bucket"
+mvn exec:java -Dexec.mainClass="com.example.acmpca.CreateCertificateAuthority" -Dexec.args="us-east-1 my-s3-bucket"

 ## Tests